m3chanical/ecee434labs/Lab2/lab2_report.md

 # Procedure

 This experiment consisted of four distinct but related parts.
+The main objective is to measure the propagation delays of various circuit configurations in order to determine the capacitance of the components used.

 1. Verifying the strength of an NMOS transistor with respect to a PMOS.
     * Simulate an inverter with matched PMOS/NMOS widths and measure the respective propagation delays.
     * $t_p$ can be found with the above propagation delays, and $R_n$ can be calculated.
 2. Find $R_N$ and $R_P$
     * Using a new circuit with different load capacitance, use propagation delays and approximating functions to find the resistance values.
-3. Find $C_D$ using some cool ass techniques.
+3. Find $C_D$
-    * boop!
+    * Implement an inverter circuit with no load capacitor. $R_N$ is already known, and the propagation delay will be entirely due to the inverter's capacitance.
+        The resulting capacitance is from the full width of the inverter, so that will need to be taken into account.
 4. Find $C_G$
-    * More manipulation.
+    * Create a circuit with two chained inverters and measure the propagation delay between them.
+The propagation delay will be a result of the gate capacitance of the second inverter, which can be found in a similar manner to the previous steps.

 \pagebreak